-Invisalign is an innovative system for aligning the teeth with clear trays, and as the name implies, most patients can wear them undetectably on a daily basis.
-The other benefits of this newer orthodontic treatment option are comfort, as metal brackets are not placed and therefore the mouth is less apt to develop sores; better hygiene, since the trays can be removed during meals and flossing is not impeded by metal wires; and speedier results than traditional braces.
-Through the advanced treatment plan, Invisalign is the go-to option for many cases in orthodontia.
+Invisalign is an innovative system for aligning the teeth with clear trays.
+As the name implies, most patients can wear them undetected on a daily basis.
+The other benefits of this newer orthodontic treatment option are improved comfort since metal brackets are not placed and fewer sores occur; better hygiene, since the trays can be removed during meals and flossing is not impeded by metal wires; and speedier results than traditional braces.
+Because it offers the excellent results of traditional metal braces without many of the downsides, Invisalign is now the go-to option for many cases in orthodontia.

 Is it Necessary to Fix Crooked Teeth?

-While people may have individual opinions on the look of unique sets of teeth, even finding features like front tooth gaps fashionable, or slightly crooked teeth quirky, dentists agree that most misaligned teeth should be corrected.
-With improper positioning, certain teeth may face irregular wear patterns and chipping, and the bite pattern can cause temporomandibular joint disorder (often called TMJ or TMD).
-Crooked and overlapping teeth can also create problems in a person’s hygiene routine.
-Flossing may be difficult, and the surface of the teeth may not be as easily reached by a toothbrush.
+While people may have individual opinions on the appearance of irregular teeth, even finding features like front tooth gaps fashionable, or slightly crooked teeth quirky, dentists agree that most misaligned teeth should be corrected.
+With improper positioning, certain teeth may develop irregular wear patterns and chipping, and the bite pattern can cause temporomandibular joint disorder (often called TMJ or TMD).
+Crooked and overlapping teeth can also create problems for a person’s oral hygiene routine.
+Flossing may be difficult, and the surface of the teeth may not be easy to reach with a toothbrush.
 In addition to causing dental health issues, many people feel self-conscious of the look of their teeth prior to alignment correction.
-Crooked teeth can detract from a person’s looks.
+Crooked teeth can detract from a person’s appearance and affect self-esteem.

 Invisalign straightens the teeth and also corrects the wearer’s bite.
 Through the use of anchoring brackets or buttons, small elastic bands guide the bite into a more ideal position.